fbqvyjt/Game-Dev-Study/Course2/Iteration/index.md

     - What is a DLL and how is it implemented in code?

 2. [For Loops](ForLoops/notes.md)
     - That is the question.
-Whether 'tis nobler to understand them here, or not, is the importance in this section.
+Whether 'tis nobler to understand, or not, how iterations work is the importance in this section.

 3. [Foreach Loops](ForeachLoops/notes.md)
     -